 Balanitis is a condition when the head of the penis (glans) is inflamed.
 This can be due to different reasons such as tight foreskin (phimosis), infection or even due to irritation of the penis glans.
 This is not a severe problem but if ignored, this can turn out to be a problem.
-Kids under the age of 5 may have this problem due to tight foreskin (phimosis) but after 5 to 6 years of age, the issue usually resolve on it’s own.
-If not, you will have to see a good sexologist as early as possible.
+Kids under the age of 5 may have this problem due to tight foreskin (phimosis) but after 5 to 6 years of age, the issue usually resolves on it’s own.
+If not, you will have to see a good sexologist near you as early as possible.

 What are the causes of balanitis?